What Is Migraine?

 Aura (5-60 minutes)

-Visual phenomena (scintillating scotomas, zigzag lines), sensory (unilateral tingling), or language (dysphasia).
+Visual symptoms (scintillating scotomas, zigzag lines), sensory (unilateral tingling), or language (dysphasia).
 Present in 30% of patients.

 Headache (4-72 hours)